Insider's Guide: The Best Way to Store Clothes in Storage Units

 Wash and Dry Before Storing

-This is a no-brainer, but it is important to wash and dry your clothes before putting them into storage.
+It is important to wash and dry your clothes before putting them into storage.
 Any dirt, debris, food, or odors on your clothes can seep into the fabric and cause smells that are hard to get rid of.
-Any lingering moisture will cause mold and mildew, so make sure to completely dry your clothes and wait 1 – 2 hours after they have come out of the dryer before packing.
+Any lingering moisture will cause mold and mildew, so make sure to completely dry your clothes and wait 1 to 2 hours after they have come out of the dryer before packing.

 Folding Your Clothes Right